Master of Science in Nursing Course Descriptions

 Advanced Pharmacological Nursing Practice — NUR 507

-Building on basic knowledge of pharmacology, this course focuses on principles of drug action, pharmacokinetics and pharmacotherapeutics for common disease conditions encountered throughout the life span relative to age, race, ethnic groups and cost/benefit within the context of advanced nursing practice.
+Building on basic knowledge of pharmacology, this course focuses on principles of medication action, pharmacokinetics and pharmacotherapeutics for common disease conditions encountered throughout the life span relative to age, race, ethnic groups and cost/benefit within the context of advanced nursing practice.
 Therapeutic agents are compared and contrasted for indications, efficacy, monitoring parameters, dosing principles, adverse effects and common drug interactions, taking into consideration client education needs, special population needs and cultural diversity.
 The legal and professional issues of prescribing, as well as the significance of keeping up-to-date using evidence-based practice are addressed.
 Critical thinking is applied, as the student explores the various pharmacological aspects of disease management through analysis of case studies.

 Advanced Health and Physical Assessment — NUR 508